isaacs/slide-flow-control/README.md

 ## Define Conventions

-- Two kinds of functions:
+- Two kinds of functions: *actors* take action, *callbacks* get results.
-  Actors: Take action
-  Callbacks: Get results
 - Essentially the continuation pattern.
 Resulting code *looks* similar to fibers, but is *much* simpler to implement.
 - Node works this way in the lowlevel APIs already, and it's very ﬂexible.